katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-NASA_EOS.md

 ```
 ***
 ## Submit a Point Request
 The Submit task API call provides a way to submit a new request to be processed.
 It can accept data via JSON or query string.
 In the example below, create a JSON object and submit a request.
 Tasks in AppEEARS correspond to each request associated with your user account.
-Therefore, each of the calls to this service requires an authentication token (see [Section 1c.](#login)).
+Therefore, each of the calls to this service requires an authentication token.

 ***
 ### Compile a JSON Object